Settlement services - South Korea

 Singapore 048619

-Additionally, customers must send a SWIFT MT599 free-format message with the following details to:
+Additionally, clients must send a Swift MT599 free-format message with the following details to:

 Attn: Settlement Singapore

-Kindly assist to apply for IRC and open securities and KRW/USD cash accounts for the below client:
+Kindly assist to open securities and KRW/USD cash accounts with HSBC Limited, Seoul Branch for the below client:

 CBL Account Number:

-The account opening process will generally take up to two weeks after the CBL customer has provided the relevant information.
+The account opening process will generally take up to six business days after the CBL client has provided the relevant information.

 If the application is satisfactory, HSBC will open in their books one Korean Won (KRW) cash account exclusively for securities investment, one USD cash account exclusively for securities investment and one safekeeping account in the name of the applicant.
-CBL will communicate the IRC number and the underlying accounts to the CBL customer.
-The customer’s account in CBL will not be eligible to invest in South Korean securities before obtaining an IRC and before opening the relevant cash accounts exclusively for securities investment with HSBC.
+CBL will communicate the underlying accounts to the CBL client.
+The client’s account in CBL will not be eligible to invest in South Korean securities before opening the relevant cash and safekeeping accounts exclusively for securities investment with HSBC.

-The safekeeping account must always be mentioned in the customer settlement instructions so that it can be transmitted to HSBC.
+The safekeeping account must always be mentioned in the client settlement instructions so that it can be transmitted to HSBC.

-Customers are liable for the usage of any safekeeping accounts obtained through CBL and HSBC.
-Clearstream Banking shall bear no responsibility for any illegitimate or erroneous use - for any trading or other purpose - of such safekeeping accounts.
-CBL does not validate whether the safekeeping accounts that customers use in their settlement instructions sent to CBL represent the legitimate investor who ordered the underlying transaction.
-Clearstream Banking shall therefore not be responsible if the customer uses a safekeeping account belonging to an investor other than the investor on whose behalf the relating transaction has been or was deemed to be executed or settled.
+Clients are liable for the usage of any safekeeping accounts obtained through CBL and HSBC.
+Clearstream Banking shall bear no responsibility for any illegitimate or erroneous use for any trading or other purpose of such safekeeping accounts.
+CBL does not validate whether the safekeeping accounts that clients use in their settlement instructions sent to CBL represent the legitimate investor who ordered the underlying transaction.
+Clearstream Banking shall therefore not be responsible if a client uses a safekeeping account belonging to an investor other than the investor on whose behalf the relating transaction has been or was deemed to be executed or settled.

 Settlement restrictions